flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 Each step (up to step 7) of this tutorial has a corresponding directory in the [completed directory](./completed/README.md).
 If you have read and understood the first seven steps, feel free to copy the files from the `step-07` directory into your own project and continue from there.
 You will want to redo **step 1e**, edit the `fap_author` and `fap_weburl` entries.

 - [Step 1.
 Create a new `flipsimon` project](#step-1-create-a-new-flipsimon-project)
-  - Step 1a.
-Create a `flipsimon` folder for the project
-  - Step 1b.
-Copy `flipblinky.png` and rename to `flipsimon.png`
-  - Step 1c.
-Edit the `flipsimon.png` image
-  - Step 1d.
-Copy the `application.fam` from the `flipblinky` tutorial
-  - Step 1e.
-Edit the `application.fam` file
-  - Step 1f.
-Create a new `app.c` file
-  - Step 1g.
-Add `simon_app` entry point to `app.c`
-  - Step 1h.
-Run the application

 - [Step 2.
 Setup basic FlipBoard project](#step-2-setup-basic-flipboard-project)
-  - Step 2a.
-Copy the `common` folder from the `flipblinky` tutorial
-  - Step 2b.
-Copy the `app_config.h` file from the `flipblinky` tutorial
-  - Step 2c.
-Edit the `app_config.h` file
-  - Step 2d.
-Replace the contents of the `app.c` file
-  - Step 2e.
-Run the application

 - [Step 3.
 Create the startup sequence](#step-3-create-the-startup-sequence)
-  - Step 3a.
-Add more include statements to `app.c`
-  - Step 3b.
-Register the custom event callback.
-  - Step 3c.
-Create the custom event handler.
-  - Step 3d.
-Create the `loaded_app_menu` function.
-  - Step 3e.
-Run the application

 - [Step 4.
 Draw message (Press OK to play)](#step-4-draw-message-press-ok-to-play)
-  - Step 4a.
-Add more include statements to `app.c`
-  - Step 4b.
-Replace the `get_primary_view` function
-  - Step 4c.
-Add a new `simon_view_draw` function
-  - Step 4d.
-Run the application

 - [Step 5.
 Add game state to the model](#step-5-add-game-state-to-the-model)
-  - Step 5a.
-Add a `SimonGameState` enumeration
-  - Step 5b.
-Add a `SimonGame` structure
-  - Step 5c.
-Set the custom data in your `simon_app`
-  - Step 5d.
-Replace the `simon_view_draw` code
-  - Step 5e.
-Run the application

 - [Step 6.
 Allow user to start new game](#step-6-allow-user-to-start-new-game)
-  - Step 6a.
-Create a `SimonCustomEventId` enumeration
-  - Step 6b.
-Edit the `get_primary_view` function
-  - Step 6c.
-Create a `simon_view_input` function
-  - Step 6d.
-Add `SimonGameStateNewGame` to enum `SimonGameState`
-  - Step 6e.
-Update the custom event handler for `SimonCustomEventIdNewGame`
-  - Step 6f.
-Update draw callback to handle `SimonGameStateNewGame`
-  - Step 6g.
-Run the application

 - [Step 7.
 Handle the `Back` button](#step-7-handle-the-back-button)
-  - Step 7a.
-Update `get_primary_view` function
-  - Step 7b.
-Create a `simon_enter_callback` function
-  - Step 7c.
-Run the application

 - [Step 8.
 Turn the FlipBoard lights on (dim)](#step-8-turn-the-flipboard-lights-on-dim)
-  - Step 8a.
-Turn the LEDs on when entering the primary view
-  - Step 8b.
-Run the application

 - [Step 9.
 Generate a song](#step-9-generate-a-song)
-  - Step 9a.
-Add constant for max song length
-  - Step 9b.
-Add song properties to the `SimonGame` struct
-  - Step 9c.
-Create a function that returns a random button id.
-  - Step 9d.
-Create a function that generates a random song.
-  - Step 9e.
-Replace the `custom_event_handler` `SimonCustomEventIdNewGame` code
-  - Step 9f.
-Run the application

 - [Step 10.
 Teach the notes to the user](#step-10-teach-the-notes-to-the-user)
-  - Step 10a.
-Add a new custom event for teaching notes
-  - Step 10b.
-Add a #define for the note teach time
-  - Step 10c.
-Update `custom_event_handler` for new game to also send a teach notes   -nt
-  - Step 10d.
-Update `SimonGameState` enum to have a teaching state
-  - Step 10e.
-Update the `SimonGame` struct for notes
-  - Step 10f.
-Update the `generate_song` function to reset the note numbers
-  - Step 10g.
-Create a function that plays a note
-  - Step 10h.
-Create a function that teaches the current portion of the song
-  - Step 10i.
-Update the `custom_event_handler` for `SimonCustomEventIdTeachNotes`
-  - Step 10j.
-Update the `simon_view_draw` function to handle   -monGameStateTeaching`
-  - Step 10k.
-Run the application

 - [Step 11.
 Allow player turn to repeat the notes](#step-11-allow-player-turn-to-repeat-the-notes)
-  - Step 11a.
-Add custom event for player turn
-  - Step 11b.
-Update `simon_teach_notes` to send player turn custom event
-  - Step 11c.
-Update the `SimonGameState` enum to have a player turn state
-  - Step 11d.
-Update the `custom_event_handler` for `SimonCustomEventIdPlayerTurn`
-  - Step 11e.
-Update the `simon_view_draw function` to handle   -monGameStateListening`
-  - Step 11f.
-Update the `simon_enter_callback` function to start a button monitor
-  - Step 11g.
-Create a `flipboard_debounced_switch` function
-  - Step 11h.
-Update the `get_primary_view` to set an exit callback
-  - Step 11i.
-Create a `simon_exit_callback` function
-  - Step 11j.
-Run the application

 - [Step 12.
 Check if the user pressed the correct button](#step-12-check-if-the-user-pressed-the-correct-button)
-  - Step 12a.
-Add wrong note event to `SimonCustomEventId` enum
-  - Step 12b.
-Add played sequence event to `SimonCustomEventId` enum
-  - Step 12c.
-Update `flipboard_debounced_switch` to check if the user pressed the   -rect button
-  - Step 12d.
-Create a `simon_handle_guess` function
-  - Step 12e.
-Update the `custom_event_handler` for `SimonCustomEventIdWrongNote`
-  - Step 12f.
-Update the `custom_event_handler` for   -monCustomEventIdPlayedSequence`
-  - Step 12g.
-Run the application

 - [Step 13.
 Tell the user if they won or lost](#step-13-tell-the-user-if-they-won-or-lost)
-  - Step 13a.
-Update the `simon_enter_callback` to reset the song length
-  - Step 13b.
-Update the `simon_view_draw` function
-  - Step 13c.
-Run the application

 - [Step 14.
 Create special ending for a lost game](#step-14-create-special-ending-for-a-lost-game)
-  - Step 14a.
-Replace the `custom_event_handler` `SimonCustomEventIdWrongNote` code
-  - Step 14b.
-Create a `lost_game` function
-  - Step 14c.
-Run the application

 - [Step 15.
 Create special ending for a won game](#step-15-create-special-ending-for-a-won-game)
-  - Step 15a.
-Replace the `custom_event_handler` `SimonCustomEventIdPlayedSequence`   -e
-  - Step 15b.
-Create a `won_game` function
-  - Step 15c.
-Run the application

 - [Step 16.
 Change the speed of the song (and add more notes)](#step-16-change-the-speed-of-the-song-and-add-more-notes)
-  - Step 16a.
-Change the length of the song to 12 notes
-  - Step 16b.
-Create an array of delays (in milliseconds)
-  - Step 16c.
-Change `simon_play_note` to take a delay parameter
-  - Step 16d.
-Update the `simon_teach_notes` function to use the delays array
-  - Step 16e.
-Run the application

 - [Congratulations!](#congratulations)

 ## Step 1.
 Create a new `flipsimon` project